 EU-U.S. AND SWISS-U.S. PRIVACY SHIELD POLICY

-We are required to disclose PD in response to lawful requests by public authorities, and for the purpose of meeting national security or law enforcement requirements.
+We must disclose PD in response to lawful requests by public authorities and to meet national security or law enforcement requirements.

 As provided under the Privacy Shield, in cases where SI discloses public records or publicly available information from the EU without combining that information with non-public information, its general policies regarding Notice, Choice, and Accountability (as noted below) for Onward Transfer may not apply.